yucao89/markdown-cv/index.md

 ### Currently ...

 Working as specialist enterprise data warehouse developer designing and writing top quality reporting software for companies like SKF, Iberia Express, Repsol.
-What makes me special is my deep understanding of the industrial processes, adquired knowledge of data modelling and my will to produce resilent systems of information warehouses used for decision and reporting purposes. **Currently I'm moving to Bilbao area and this Orbea job can be a good fit for me.**
+What makes me special is my deep understanding of the industrial processes, acquired knowledge of data modelling and my will to produce resilient systems of information warehouses used for decision and reporting purposes. **Currently I'm moving to Bilbao area and this Orbea job can be a good fit for me.**

 ## Jobs